csi-dgist/QoS-Guard/docs/rules/EMP.md

 **2. Test Scenario (Step-by-Step)**

-1. Configure two Publishers with different strengths for `EXCLUSIVE` ownership.
+1. Initialize two Publishers with different strengths for `EXCLUSIVE` ownership.
-2. Maintain a constant network instability using the `tc` command to induce heartbeat delays.
+2. Apply a harsh network environment with **80% packet loss** using the `tc` command.
-3. Vary the **Liveliness Lease Duration** from 50ms up to 800ms.
+3. Publish a total of **10,000 samples** to observe long-term stability.
-4. Monitor the `on_liveliness_changed` callback at the Subscriber side.
+4. Vary the **Liveliness Lease Duration** from 50ms to 800ms.
-5. Count how many times the active Publisher is mistakenly identified as 'Down' (Liveliness Lost), which forces an ownership handover to the standby Publisher.
+5. Record the frequency of ownership handovers triggered by `on_liveliness_changed` at the Subscriber side.

 **3. Experimental Observation**